fagiolini/fagiolini.github.io/_posts/2020-11-18-chili-beans.md

 4. if you are accompanying your chili beans with some rice, it's time to start the cooking of it!  [find the recipe below](#pilaf-rice).

-5. back to the sauce: after 25 minutes of cooking, taste it: if it’s well cooked and not acidic add the cooked beans, otherwise wait a bit more. you can either use canned and rinsed beans, or cook your own beans: [here are our suggestions](https://fagiolini.github.io/pulses-guide/).
+5. back to the sauce: after 25 minutes of cooking, taste it: if it’s well cooked and not acidic add the cooked beans, otherwise wait a bit more.

 6. add a tablespoon of tomato concentrate.